 And this is why they hadn’t found any negative reviews when doing their research.

 Although the VAs had been savvy enough to ask if they could speak to other franchisees, it turned out the people they spoke to were actually former employees and not franchisees at all.
 So they’d still been caught out even after they’d done their due diligence.

-Not every franchise is a scam however so if you are considering buying a franchise, you’ll find their ‘Buying a VA Business’ guide (the link is within their article) invaluable.
+Not every franchise is a scam however so if you are considering buying a franchise, you’ll find their ‘Buying a VA Business’ guide (the link is within their article) useful.

 John Palmer is the founder of the BeMyVA online VA directory, the CEO of PA Assist and organiser of the VA Conference and he is also concerned about the drop in standards in the VA industry:

 “We set up and officially launched BeMyVA.com during 2011 in response to the poor practices of many of the existing ‘VA Directories’ of that time, and we are once again seeing some of the unethical practices returning in 2019, especially with the lesser experienced, new market entrants.”

 John has an article that outlines the essential checks and tests you should make before you decide to list your business on a VA Directory.

 Incredibly, you also need to watch out for people posing as potential clients.
 This story on the SVA website tells the shocking story of a VA who was nearly the target of a client scam.

 Fortunately, the VA in question had worked in the fraud and credit industry for many years and recognised what was happening, but other less experienced VAs could have been caught out.